tinymce/tinymce-docs/plugins/annotations.md

 ## Using the Annotator Plugin

-To setup the TinyMCE Annotation plugin, perform the following procedure:
+To se tup the TinyMCE Annotation plugin, perform the following procedure:

 ### 1. Configure the Annotate Button